Corona Virus (COVID-19)

 - The library is providing curbside pickup and is open on a limited basis by appointment.
 Visit www.litchfield.lib.mn.us for current information.

 - G.A.R.
-Hall & Meeker County Historical Museum
+Hall & Meeker County Historical Museum is closed.

 What We are Asking of our Residents